London terror attack: UK wakes up to another day of mourning

 England has been on edge since May 22, when a suicide bomber killed 22 people at an Ariana Grande concert at the Manchester Arena.

 A benefit concert for victims of that attack was scheduled for Sunday in Manchester.
-Saturday, she tweeted, "Praying for London."
+On Saturday, the singer tweeted, "Praying for London."